jamesma/jamesma.github.io/_posts/2012-09-07-another-project-purdue-maps.md

 ---
 layout: post
-title: Another Project - Purdue Maps
+title: Android App - Purdue Maps
 ---

 After my internship at Amazon, I became even more comfortable with Eclipse IDE and Java programming so I decided to make some Android Apps to enhance my OOP skills.
 Browsing through Google Play's directory of apps led to me believe there is a shortage (and a need) of a Purdue campus finder very much like the one that is available on [iOS][].
 So, I present to you [Purdue Maps][]: